dizerfree/kottans-frontend/README.md

 1 .
 Git and GitHub
 ----------------
-I finished the course [How to use Git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775)
+I have finished the course [How to use Git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775)

 I got familiar with Git and GitHub.